Channel Tagging System

 ### Dependency Validation (`--check-dependencies`)

 The `--check-dependencies` flag validates that a service's linked assets are compatible with its channel constraints.
-This is essential for voice services which have strict latency requirements.
+It's essential for voice services, which have strict latency requirements.

 **What gets validated:**